-A private water supply may come from a loch, burn, spring, well, river, pond, borehole or a combination of these.
+All private water supplies must be registered with the Council.
+A private water supply is one which is not provided by Scottish Water.
+This may come from a loch, burn, spring, well, river, pond, borehole or a combination of these.

-Grants of up to £800 are available from the Council to help you improve your private water supply irrespective of it being a type A or B supply.
+Grants of up to £800 are available from the Council to help you improve your private water supply.
 This may include the installation of treatment equipment, or for the provision of a new private water supply or domestic distribution system (within the meaning of the 2006 Regulations) but does not include connection of your property to a mains water supply.

 The Grant Scheme is non-means tested and you may be eligible for financial assistance if:

 If you share your supply with a number of neighbouring premises, you may wish to consider making a joint application.
 A joint application can be submitted in respect of all the premises served by the supply, by you and the other owners or occupiers acting together.
 In the majority of cases, a joint approach is likely to provide the most effective long-term solution to improve your water quality.

 The cost of improving a private supply can vary and there will be instances where the supply requires work that exceeds the £800 grant.
 In such cases, it will be your responsibility to meet the additional costs.
 We can provide information and advice about the Grant Scheme and help you complete the application form.

 You should not start any of the improvement works before your application is approved and we have agreed that the expenditure is necessary.

 There are some exceptions to Grant approval, the most common being:

 Further details of these restrictions and others can be supplied upon request.